pydap/pydap/docs/developer_data_model.rst

           This attribute had value 1 if the variable was inside a ``SequenceType`` object, 0 if it's outside, and >1 if it's inside a nested sequence.
-          Since Pydap 3.2, the ``_nesting_level`` has been deprecated and there is no intrisic way of finding the where in a deep object a variable is located.
+          Since Pydap 3.2, the ``_nesting_level`` has been deprecated and there is no intrinsic way of finding the where in a deep object a variable is located.

 Data
 ~~~~